officialritesh946-code/Task_32_Advanced_Dashboard_UX/README.md

 | `07_PowerBI_Build_Guide.txt` | Complete page/model/navigation specification |
 | `08_Task32_Project_Report.docx` | Professional project report |

-## Power BI
-Open Power BI Desktop and load the three CSV files.
-Create the Date table using the DAX provided, establish relationships, then build the four pages described in the build guide.

-> Note: the `.pbix` file itself must be saved from Power BI Desktop.
-The supplied files are designed to make that final build fast and reproducible.

 ## Data validation snapshot
 - Transaction rows: 10,194